Our Estate Planning Process

 What do I do with my documents after they are signed?

 Once the documents are signed, they are yours to keep in a safe place.
 There is no need to file them with a court.
 The exception is a deed or Transfer on Death Instrument which does need to be recorded with the county - but we can take care of that for you.
 After the documents are signed, we do not keep copies of your signed documents and cannot store your originals for you.

-Many clients have taken advantage of this convenient method for preparing their estate plan.
-Virtual estate planning offers great convenience, as well as the security and confidence that your plan is being drafted by an experienced estate planning lawyer.

 Please do not trust the online downloadable forms that you can find all over the internet at rock-bottom prices.
 They are often poorly written and not tailored to your needs.
 You need a lawyer to make sure you have the right documents.
-We are here to help!